The Spanish Grand Prix

-If you’re in town at the same time as Bernie and buddies then a weekend of purring engines, chequered flags, podium finishes - not to mention the rather attractive paddock girls - a weekend of Formula One is hard to beat.
+If you’re in town at the same time as Bernie and his buddies then a weekend of purring engines, chequered flags and podium finishes is hard to beat.
 We’ve provided a little info below about the history of the event, practicalities like buying tickets, travel info and tips on booking your accommodation.

-History of Spanish Grand Prix in Barcelona
+History of the Spanish Grand Prix

 Catalonia has a long racing history, which stretches back to the heady days of 1908 and 1909 when the Catalan Cup was staged on roads around Sitges, just outside Barcelona: Jules Goux won back to back victories with little more in the ways of safety equipment than a pair of goggles and leather gloves.
-The enthusiasm for racing led to the construction of a permanent track called Sitges-Terrama, which hosted the Spanish Grand Prix in 1923 but was abandoned immediately afterwards.
+The enthusiasm for racing led to the construction of a permanent track called Sitges-Terrama, which hosted the Grand Prix in 1923 but was abandoned immediately afterwards.
 (Today it’s the site of a chicken farm, although the 2km track remains in good condition!).

-Throughout the 1980s the Spanish Grand Prix either took place in Jarama or Jerez, but in 1991 work finished on a new track just outside Barcelona in Montmelo: the Circuit de Catalunya (Catalonian Circuit).
+Throughout the 1980s the Spanish Grand Prix took place in either Jarama or Jerez, but in 1991 work finished on a new track just outside Barcelona, in Montmelo: the Circuit de Catalunya (Catalonian Circuit).
 The same year Formula One moved back to Catalonia where it has remained ever since, arriving one year before the Olympics of 1992.

-Buying Tickets to the F1 Spanish Grand Prix
+Buying Spanish Grand Prix Tickets

 Getting to Montmelo from Barcelona